 Report on Plot Production

-All Select and Foundation seed production plots must submit a report on their plot production before certification can be completed.
+All growers producing plots must submit a report on their plot production before certification can be completed.
 It allows CSGA to provide feedback to plant breeders on varietal characteristics such as stability and adaptability to the region where the plot is being produced.
+The Report on Plot Production (Form 50) is available in the Members’ Area of the CSGA website, or by request from the CSGA office.

 Variety Verification Seed Samples

-For variety verification testing purposes, plot growers must submit seed samples from Probation, Foundation and Select plots in to the Canadian Food Inspection Agency (CFIA).
+Variety verification relates to confirming the varietal identity and purity for the variety the grower intended to produce.
+Seed samples from plots must be submitted to the Canadian Food Inspection Agency (CFIA).
 This support document provides instructions to plot growers on how to send variety verification seed samples to CFIA.